 - What may be causing my symptoms or condition?

-- Are there any restrictions that I need to follow in the meantime?
+- Are there restrictions that I need to follow in the meantime?

 - Do I have a malignant peripheral nerve sheath tumor?

-- Is it necessary to begin treatment right away?
+- Do I need to begin treatment right away?

 - I have these other health problems.
-How can I best treat them together?
+How can I best manage them together?

 - What are the possible side effects of treatment?